 Is serving God important?
-How can we serve Him?Yes, it is important to us as our response to Him.
+How can we serve Him?Yes, serving God is important; it is our response to Him.

 God did not create us for the purpose of serving Him, as Paul stated when telling the Greeks in Athens about God when he said, "nor is he served by human hands, as though he needed anything" (Acts 17:25).
 God created us because He wanted to.
 In Revelation 4:11, the 24 elders fell down before God and said, "Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created."

 Our response to Him creating us should be to serve Him.
 And serving Him includes serving others.
 In what is commonly called the Upper Room Discourse, Jesus used His example of washing His disciples' feet to show that we should engage in service to others.
 He said, "If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet.
 For I have given you an example, that you also should do just as I have done to you.
 Truly, truly, I say to you, a servant is not greater than his master, nor is a messenger greater than the one who sent him.
 If you know these things, blessed are you if you do them" (John 13:14-17).
 Jesus was telling His disciples that service is important to God.
 Jesus also stated elsewhere that the order of importance in God's kingdom is not the same as man thinks.
 He said, in Mark 9:35, "…If anyone would be first, he must be last of all and servant of all."
 Service is important to God, so it should be important to us.